 HK hosts Asia Rugby’s Women’s Rugby World Cup 2021 qualifier

-Hong Kong will host the Asia Rugby Women’s Rugby World Cup 2021 qualifiers with three teams competing to qualify from Asia.
-The hosts will take on Japan and Kazakhstan in May 2020.
+Hong Kong was due to host the Asia Rugby Women’s Rugby World Cup 2021 qualifier with three teams competing to qualify from Asia.
+However, the qualifiers have had several date changes since 2020 due to COVID-19.

 “Following the decisions on 14 February to reschedule this year’s Hong Kong and Singapore Sevens tournaments, in light of the SARS-CoV-2 outbreak, Asia Rugby, in coordination with its participating unions, is rescheduling the 2020 Asia Rugby Women’s Championship in Hong Kong until the provisional dates of 8-12-16 May at the earliest.”

-Asia Rugby Women’s Rugby World Cup 2021 Qualifiers
+Asia Rugby Women’s Rugby World Cup 2021 qualifier

 The qualification process for the women’s rugby teams has not been straight forward.
 Japan and Hong Kong had qualified for the final qualification process a long time ago due to being the only two teams in Asia Rugby’s top division.

 However, China had won the Division 1 playoffs comfortably in 2019 and had to play Kazakhstan at home in a two-match playoff series.
 Kazakhstan didn’t need to play any games to earn that right.
 In the series between these two teams, played in China to determine the final qualifier, Kazakhstan overcame a 1st match deficit to win with an aggregate score of 23-13.